WillDelano/Titanic2.0/README.md

 ### Things to keep in mind
 When working with the UI, use a Controller class.
 A Controller receives calls from the UI (buttons, etc.) and decides who to call in the backend before it returns results from the backend to the frontend.
-Typically one per event, but if there is lots of overlap in events, they can share a controller.
+There is typically one per event, but if there is lots of overlap in events, they can share a controller.

 **Use Comments Sparingly** - Inline comments should be used sparingly, focusing